calmm-js/partial.lenses/README.md

 * `L.delete(l, s)` is the same as `R.set(lift(l), undefined, s)`.

-#### L.firstOf(l1, ..., lN)
+#### L.firstOf(l0, ...ls)

-`L.firstOf(l1, ..., lN)` returns a partial lens that acts like the first of the given lenses whose view is not undefined on the given target.
-When the views of all of the given lenses are undefined, the returned lens acts like the first of the given lenses.
+`L.firstOf(l0, ...ls)` returns a partial lens that acts like the first of the given lenses, `l0, ...ls`, whose view is not undefined on the given target.
+When the views of all of the given lenses are undefined, the returned lens acts like `l0`.

 Note that `L.firstOf` is an associative operation, but there is no identity element.